[DSA] Introduction about Data Structure and Algorithm

 a.
 Finding the maximum element in an array:

-Set max to first element in array
+Set max to first element in arrayb.
+Sorting an array using Selection Sort:

 For each element in array: